To see more detail click on the image and zoom in and out with a scroll mouse. Move the image around with the hand.

-Messier 13 or M13, also designated NGC 6205 is sometimes called the Hercules Globular Cluster.
-It is a globular cluster of several hundred thousand stars in the constellation of Hercules.
-M13 is about 145 light-years in diameter and is composed of several hundred thousand stars, with estimates varying from 300,000 to over half a million.
+Messier 13 or M 13, is also designated NGC 6205 and called the Hercules Globular Cluster located in the constellation of Hercules.
+M 13 is about 145 light-years in diameter and is composed of several hundred thousand stars, with estimates varying from 300,000 to over half a million.
 The brightest star in the cluster is a red giant, the variable star V11, also known as V1554 Herculis.
-M13 is between 22,200 and 25,000 light-years away from the Earth.
-The globular cluster is one of over a hundred that orbit the center of our Milky Way Galaxy.
+M 13 is between 22,200 and 25,000 light-years away from the Earth.
+The M 13 globular cluster is one of over a hundred that orbit the center of our Milky Way Galaxy.

 Previous, Older Photos